 Not Losing Weight?
 A More Practical Approach

 According to the NHS, calorie restricting diets should be avoided.
 Instead, it is suggested that you take a balanced eating approach when attempting or struggling to lose weight.
-Furthermore, exercise can help tremendously.
+Furthermore, exercise like burst training can help tremendously.

 Calorie restricted diets, on the other hand, make your body break down its own muscle so that you have enough energy to live day to day.
 Naturally, when this happens, your BMR is lowered because your muscle mass decreases, and this only slows down your metabolism.
 This is why many people will gain weight immediately after stopping a calorie restricted diet.